iarna/require-inject/README.md

 version.
 It takes care to not impact any other uses of *module*, any calls to require for it will get a version without mocks.

+* **`var myglobal = requireInject.installGlobally( module, mocks)`**

+As with `requireInject`, except that the module and its mocks are left in the require cache and any future requires will end up using them too.
+This is helpful particularly in the case of things that defer loading.